BriceFotzo/github_automation/README.md

 # Github automation

-In this repository I'm using python to automate the github actions.
+In this repository I'm using python to automate the github taks.
+As I often use github to host and manage versions of my project, I found it useful to automate some tasks like create and [delete]() repositories.
 >I automate those task because some are not user friendly and repetitive.

 # Start data science projects with a template